New Terrier Checklist

 The School of Education hosts four Orientation sessions.
 At Orientation, you will register for classes, learn about BU, and meet some of your future classmates!
 Once you submit your deposit, you can register for orientation in early May.
 The School of Education’s University Orientation sessions will be:

 You can sign-up for the optional First-Year Student Outreach Project (FYSOP) on the BU Community Service Center website.
 FYSOP offers incoming Boston University students a unique opportunity to get settled in their new community by performing a week of service before classes begin.
-Volunteers participate in a program orientation, a full day of education, and three full days of direct service in one of eleven issue areas.
+Volunteers participate in a program orientation, a full day of education, and three full days of direct service.
+Please note that in order to attend FYSOP, you need to attend orientation session 1, 3, or 4 because session 8 dates conflict with FYSOP.

 After paying your deposit, you should complete your housing interests survey on the Applicant Link.
 This short survey will ask you to rank your preferences for where you would like to live on campus.
 Visit the BU Housing website to learn more about our residences and living campus.